Anti-miscegenation laws: Jews, Romani and Black people

-Although Nazi doctrine stressed the importance of physiognomy and genes in determining race, in practice race was determined only through the religions followed by each individual's ancestors.
+Although Nazi doctrine stressed the importance of physiognomy and genes in determining race, in practice, race was only determined through the religions which were followed by each individual's ancestors.
 Individuals were considered non-'Aryan' (i.e. Jewish) if at least three of four of their grandparents had been enrolled as members of a Jewish congregation; it did not matter if those grandparents had been born to a Jewish mother or had converted to Judaism.
-The actual religious beliefs of the individual himself or herself were also immaterial, as was the individual's status under Halachic law.
+The actual religious beliefs of the individual himself or herself were also immaterial, as was the individual's status under halakhic law.

-An anti-miscegenation law was enacted by the Nazi government in September 1935 as part of the Nuremberg Laws.
+An anti-miscegenation law was enacted by the Nazi government in September 1935 as a part of the Nuremberg Laws.
 The Law for the Protection of German Blood and German Honour ('Gesetz zum Schutze des deutschen Blutes und der deutschen Ehre'), enacted on 15 September 1935, forbade sexual relations and marriages between Germans classified as so-called 'Aryans' and Germans classified as Jews.
 This applied also to marriages concluded in Germany with only one spouse of German citizenship.
 On 26 November 1935, the law was extended to include, "Gypsies, Negroes or their bastard offspring".
 Such extramarital intercourse was marked as Rassenschande ("race defilement") and could be punished by imprisonment — later usually followed by the deportation to a concentration camp, often entailing the inmate's death.
 Germans of African and other non-European descent were classified following their own origin or the origin of their parents.
 Sinti and Roma ("Gypsies") were mostly categorised following police records, e.g. mentioning them or their forefathers as Gypsies, when having been met by the police as travelling peddlers.

 The existing 20,454 (as of 1939) marriages between persons racially regarded as so-called 'Aryans' and non-Aryans — called mixed marriages (Mischehe) — would continue.
 However, the government eased the conditions for the divorce of mixed marriages.
 In the beginning the Nazi authorities hoped to make the 'Aryan' partner get a divorce from their non-Aryan-classified spouses, by granting easy legal divorce procedures and opportunities for the 'Aryan' spouse to withhold most of the common property after a divorce.
 Those who stuck to their spouse would suffer discriminations like dismissal from public employment, exclusion from civic society organisations, etc.

 Any children — whenever born — within a mixed marriage, as well as children from extramarital mixed relationships born until 31 July 1936, were discriminated against as Mischlinge.
 However, children later born to mixed parents, not yet married at passing the Nuremberg Laws, were to be discriminated against as Geltungsjuden, regardless if the parents had meanwhile married abroad or remained unmarried.
 Any children who were enrolled in a Jewish congregation were also subject to discrimination as Geltungsjuden.